Skip to main content

 (iv) Managing an ostomy or catheter.

-(4) "Alternative form" means a form that is used in place of and contains all of the data elements of, the JFS 03697, "Level of Care Assessment" (rev. 4/2003) to request a level of care determination from the Ohio department of job and family services (ODJFS) or its designee.
+(3) "Alternative form" means a form that is used in place of and contains all of the data elements of, the ODM 03697, "Level of Care Assessment" to request a level of care determination from the Ohio department of medicaid (ODM) or its designee.

-(5) "Assistance" means the hands-on provision of help in the initiation and/or completion of a task.
+(4) "Assistance" means the hands-on provision of help in the initiation or completion of a task.

-(9) "Delayed face-to-face visit" means an in-person visit that occurs within a specified period of time after a desk review has been conducted that includes the elements of a long-term care consultation, in accordance with Chapter 173-43 of the Administrative Code, for the purposes of exploring home and community-based services (HCBS) options and making referrals to the individual as appropriate.
+(7) "Delayed in-person visit" means an in-person visit that occurs within a specified period of time after a desk review has been conducted that includes the elements of a long-term care consultation, in accordance with Chapter 173-43 of the Administrative Code, for the purposes of exploring home and community-based services (HCBS) options and making referrals to the individual as appropriate.

-(12) "Face-to-face" means an in-person level of care assessment and determination process with the individual for the purposes of exploring nursing facility services or HCBS options and making referrals to the individual as appropriate, that is not conducted by a desk review only.
+(12) "In-person" means a level of care assessment and determination process conducted in the physical presence of the individual for the purposes of exploring nursing facility services or HCBS options and making referrals to the individual as appropriate, that is not conducted by a desk review only.

-(16) "Individual" means a medicaid recipient or person with pending medicaid eligibility.
+(13) "Individual" means a medicaid recipient or person applying for medicaid eligibility.

-(17) "Instrumental activity of daily living (IADL)" means the ability of an individual to complete community living skills.
-For the purposes of this rule, the term "IADL" includes the following defined activities:
+(14) "Instrumental activity of daily living (IADL)" means the ability of an individual to complete community living skills.
+"IADL" includes the following defined activities:

 (i) "Accessing transportation" means the ability to get and use transportation.

-(ii) "Handling finances" means the ability of an individual to manage one's money and does not include transportation.
+(ii) "Handling finances" means the ability of an individual to manage one's money.
 Handling finances includes all of the following:

 (a) Knowing where money is;